Hongtao-Lin/Topic-Model-Exp/README.md

 The code has been test on linux.
 If you on windows, please install cygwin (with bc, wc, make).

+To run the code, first config your own data and resources path in `scripts/config.py`.
+The format of your training data can be arbitary, note that you should modify the corresponding preporcessing step in `scripts/indexDocs.py`.

-The code includes a runnable example, you can run it by:
+Then you can run it by:

        $ cd script
-	   $ sh runExample.sh
+	   $ sh run.sh

-It trains BTM over the documents in *sample-data/doc\_info.txt* and output the topics.
-The doc\_info.txt contains all the training documents, where each line represents one document with words separated by space as:
-> word1 word2 word3 ....

-(*Note: the sample data is only used for illustration of the usage of the code.
-It is not the data set used in the paper.*)

-You can change the paths of data files and parameters in *script/runExample.sh* to run over your own data.

-Indeed, the *runExample.sh* processes the input documents in 4 steps.
+Indeed, the *run.sh* processes the input documents in 4 steps.

 **1. Index the words in the documents**
    To simplify the main code, we provide a python script to map each word to a unique ID (starts from 0) in the documents.